Real impact, built with science and trust.

 Our Approach

-Wovoka conducted an early-stage biodiversity baseline using a combination of field observations and sensor deployment.
+Wovoka Advisory conducted an early-stage biodiversity baseline using a combination of field observations and sensor deployment.
 This included:

 • Tree species identification surveys to establish baseline flora